 Mobile clinics work!

 Our Children's Mobile Clinics should be the foundation stone in the delivery of primary health care in resource poor environments.
-We have the skilled staff on the ground (clinical officers, nurses trained in Malawi are highly skilled to diagnose and treat the common childhood illnesses & tropical diseases we see on a daily basis) but what is lacking are the resources to keep the mobile clinic on the road (medicines, equipment need to be bought, salaries need to paid).
+Skilled staff are available on the ground (clinical officers, nurses trained in Malawi are highly skilled to diagnose and treat the common childhood illnesses & tropical diseases we see on a daily basis) but what is lacking are the resources to keep the mobile clinic on the road (medicines, equipment need to be bought, salaries need to paid).

 Every donor is different, so the first step is to ascertain the level of reporting and involvement each individual donor requires.

 We can provide detailed financial reports, detailed case studies and of course we would encourage donors to come and see us at work in Malawi.